singhmavi/coding-test/README.md

 ### Do

-- Use React Context
-- Be mindful of when to use props vs. state
+- Be mindful of when to use props vs. state vs. Hooks vs. Context
-- Use webpack
 - Be RESTful
 - ES6+
 - Use JS best practices